 1.1 The Special Educational Needs and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
-This has been further enhanced by The Equality Act 2010.
+This has been further enhanced by The Equality Act 2010 and the revised Special educational Needs and Disability Regulations 2014.
 Since September 2002, the Governing Body has had three key duties towards disabled staff and students, under Part 4 of the DDA: